 After graduating with a Bachelor of Commerce degree from the University of British Columbia, Darryl worked for two of the leading “Big 4” consulting firms – PricewaterhouseCoopers and Deloitte Touche.

 Originally beginning his hospitality operations career in catering and later with hotels and the Regent brand, he relocated to Hong Kong in 2001 where he has been a hospitality consultant ever since.

-As Managing Director of Agon Hotels and Resorts Ltd., he is responsible for the delivery of end-to-end solutions to hospitality clients, spanning each of the group’s practice areas, and has been involved in or the leader in each of the group’s many engagements.
+As an Executive Director of Agon Hotels and Resorts Ltd., he is responsible for the delivery of end-to-end solutions to hospitality clients, spanning each of the group’s practice areas, and has been involved in or the leader in each of the group’s many engagements.

-John, lives in Hong Kong for over 40 years and is fluent in English and Cantonese, He was educated in Hong Kong and completed his Hospitality Tertiary Education in Australia as well as Cornell University and Insead Business School Programme.
-He's also a member of Chaine des Rotisseurs.
-He brings to Agon expertise in project management,club,restaurant and hotel management and operations.
+John, has lived in Hong Kong for over 50 years and is fluent in English and Cantonese.
+He was educated in Hong Kong and completed his Hospitality Tertiary Education in Australia as well as Cornell University in the United States and Insead Business School in France.

 Scott is a senior leisure industry executive with over 20 years experience with hotels, private clubs and restaurants in Canada, USA and Asia.
 A graduate of Richard Agon’s BCIT programme, Scott has managed large hotel properties, owned his own restaurants, and established hospitality-related businesses.
 Today, he is Associate Director and Vice President for Projects at Agon Hotels and Resorts assisting with design consulting, project development, and operations management.